 Storage shed prices in Utah can vary depending on size, style, materials, options, site access, and installation needs.
 Here are the main factors that affect shed cost and what homeowners should consider before buying.

-One of the first questions most homeowners ask when shopping for a storage shed is simple: how much does a shed cost?
+One of the first questions most people ask when shopping for a storage shed is simple:

-At Apex Shed Company, our sheds start as low as about $1,800 for a very basic Value Series shed with no options.
-Most higher-end custom shed projects we build typically fall somewhere in the $14,000 to $21,000 range, depending on size, style, wall height, options, site access, and installation details.
+At Apex Shed Company, our sheds can start as low as about $1,800 for a very basic Value Series shed with no options.
+From there, prices go up depending on the size, style, wall height, paint, windows, vents, doors, ramps, shelving, lofts, and other upgrades.

 Paint